Thrum CLI Reference

 --format Message format (markdown, plain, json) markdown

 The --to flag adds the recipient as a mention, making it a directed message.
-Recipients can be agents (@alice), roles (@reviewer), or groups (@everyone, @backend).
-The --broadcast and --to flags are mutually exclusive.
+Recipients can be agents (@alice), roles (@reviewer), or @everyone for broadcast.

 Example: